tbensky/PhysicsLabs/README.md

 ## Lab 16: Gamma-ray Monte Carlo simulation

 This is a computer-based lab.
 The goal of it is to write a Monte Carlo simulation to track what a 0.663 MeV gamma-ray does as it enters an NaI detector.
-The output should be a reasonable prediction of a Cs-137 gamma-ray spectrum.
+The output goal is to produce a simulated Cs-137 gamma-ray spectrum.
+Both small, large and very large detector regimes are explored.

 ### Documentation